pkkrusty/zap2xml/README.md

 # zap2xml
 The `zap2xml` Perl script is a command-line utility that extracts electronic program guide (EPG) data for over-the-air (OTA) or cable television from any one of several service providers, parses it, collates it, and saves it in a format compatible with various media center applications.
 For example, you can use `zap2xml` to download guide data from [zap2it.com](https://tvlistings.zap2it.com) in [XMLTV format](https://wiki.xmltv.org/index.php/XMLTVFormat) for free for [Jellyfin](https://jellyfin.org), instead of paying $35/yr. for [Schedules Direct](https://www.schedulesdirect.org).
 This repo packs `zap2xml` into a lightweight docker container with its dependencies.

+> [!TIP]
+> **Quick Start**
+> > The fastest way to get started is to forget this repo and use [dl-guide](https://github.com/kj4ezj/dl-guide).
+It still uses `zap2xml` under the hood, but it provides a user-friendly interface, help, useful log output, makes sure the output file permissions are correct for your media software, and you don't have to know how to use `docker`.

 > [!NOTE]
 > This repo is a fork of [shuaiscott/zap2xml](https://github.com/shuaiscott/zap2xml).
 > > Their last commit was pushed April 2021 and the maintainer will not be able to access their GitHub account [until 2025](https://github.com/shuaiscott/zap2xml/issues/8#issuecomment-1805215717).
 The purpose of this fork is to: